dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

   $ ./mach raptor --test raptor-tp6-1

 You can run individual subtests too (i.e. a single page in one of the tp6* suites).
-For example, to run the amazon page-load test on Firefox:
+For example, to run the amazon page-load test on Datalus:

 ::

-  $ ./mach raptor --test raptor-tp6-amazon-firefox
+  $ ./mach raptor --test raptor-tp6-amazon-datalus

 Raptor test results will be found locally in <your-repo>/testing/mozharness/build/raptor.json.